-Nadine Nurasyid began her career as a successful football player before becoming the first female head coach in the German Football League with the Munich Cowboys.
-Today, she is a sought-after coach and football expert.
-Our author was fortunate enough to interview this year’s football ambassador for the City of Munich – and even pass a few balls with her.
+Nadine Nurasyid was first a successful football player, then a coach with the Munich Cowboys - the first female head coach ever in the German Football League.
+As a coach and football expert, she is in demand like never before.
+Our author was lucky enough to speak to the then Munich football ambassador in the summer of 2024 before the NFL game in the Allianz Arena and even swapped a few balls with her.

 I meet Nadine Nurasyid on a scorching summer day at the Dante Stadium in Munich's Neuhausen district.
 The neighbouring swimming pool is buzzing with activity.
 I've often been drawn to the incredible soundscape, stood by the fence in my swimming costume, watching one football spectacle or another: anthems blaring from the loudspeakers, cheerleaders dancing and waving yellow and black pom-poms.
 A ball flying in from the edge of the pitch, angular blokes with helmets and shoulder pads charging at one another, wrestling, falling and blocking each other’s paths.
 The ball disappears, and the game seems to come to a standstill.
 Is that it already?
 At this point, I can no longer make out any system or structure to the game.